canpolat-omer/canpolat-omer/README.md

 - 👋 Hi, I’m @canpolat-omer
-- 👀 I’m interested in ..Scrum
+- 👀 I’m interested in data
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL,Python
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me canpolat.omer@outlook.com ..

 <!---
 canpolat-omer/canpolat-omer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.